 This three-day course, sponsored by HOKA ONE ONE, puts you in the field as a professional photographer, under the watchful eye of trail running’s top pro shooters.
 Learn the tricks for lighting, composition, getting in position, anticipating movement and more, from the photographers who have succeeded in the field.

 To get more info about enrolling in the camp, please click here to fill out a short form letting us know of your interest!

 WHAT TO EXPECT

 Days are spent in the field shooting some of the sport’s top trail runners.
-On the fantastic trails of the Crystal River Valley, our crew of athletes will run while you shoot and receive instruction.
-In the evenings you’ll return to the hotel for dinner, photo processing and a critique of your day’s work by the instructors.
+This year’s runners will include camp sponsors' athletes, along with other top local runners.
+On the fantastic trails of Utah's Castle Valley, our crew of top athletes will run while you shoot and receive instruction.
+In the evenings you’ll return to the group campsite or lodge for a catered dinner, photo processing and a critique of your day’s work by the instructors.
 The goal is to improve your photography each day and have you go home with professional-level photos.

 Each student will receive a photo-assignment agreement—you’ll be shooting as a professional, gaining invaluable insight into the field, and getting the opportunity to have your photos published in Trail Runner.
 Every student will get the opportunity to have photos published in a gallery on trailrunnermag.com.
 Break through to the next level with the Trail Runner Photo Camp!

 Castle Valley, Utah is located approximately 16 miles northeast of Moab, on the eastern side of the state.